Reloads the access permissions and configuration service locations for the ADIdentity Service.

 c:\PS>Get-ConfigRegisteredServiceInstance -ServiceType Config | Reset-AcctServiceGroupMembership

-Reset the service group membership for a service in a deployment where the configuration service is configured and running on the same machine as the service.
+Reset the service group membership for an ADIdentity Service in a deployment where the configuration service is configured and running on the same machine as the service.

 c:\PS>Get-ConfigRegisterdServiceInstance -ServiceType Config -AdminAddress OtherServer.example.com | Reset-AcctServiceGroupmembership

-Reset the service group membership for a service in a deployment where the configuration service that is configured and running on a machine named 'OtherServer.example.com'.
+Reset the service group membership for an ADIdentity Service in a deployment where the configuration service that is configured and running on a machine named 'OtherServer.example.com'.